Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 According to Maslow’s Hierarchy of Needs, we all need people to meet different needs on this scale.
 First, we need our basic needs of air, food, and water.
 Next, one has safety needs.
 The third and fourth levels of this scale (Social & Esteem) is where the importance of human contact is important for adults.

-One doesn’t need many people in their lives, just a few close and intimate confidants who one can share their deepest heartfelt hopes, dreams, wishes and even their fears and insecurities.
+One doesn’t need many people in their lives, just a few close and intimate confidants with whom one can share their deepest heartfelt hopes, dreams, wishes and even their fears and insecurities.

 Friendships serve many purposes.